just-another-downer/landgrid-support/_articles/print-your-maps.md

 **Print a Specific Parcel's Info:** You can print a specific properties' information by clicking the parcel, then 'Actions' at the top right, then 'Print Parcel'.
 The resulting PDF will look something like the following:
 ![Print_Parcel_Details.jpg]({{site.baseurl}}/img/Print_Parcel_Details.jpg)
+NOTE: this feature is only available to Team accounts and above.

 PS If you are looking for a way to share your Project with others digitally, you can [check out this article](https://support.landgrid.com/articles/share-a-map) to learn how.